Dick Klugman: Early life

 Klugman was born in Vienna on 18 January 1924, the son of Ella and Bernard Klugman, Polish-born Italian nationals.
 His father was a Jewish businessman and the family left Austria in 1938 to escape antisemitism.
 He attended Hurlstone Agricultural High School and the University of Sydney, where he studied science and medicine.
 He worked part-time as a builder's labourer and clerk while at university.
 He was the president of the Sydney University Labor Club and the Australian Student Labor Federation.

 In 1947 he was charged with using indecent language, assaulting a policeman, and resisting arrest in relation with a demonstration outside the Dutch consulate during the Indonesian War of Independence.
 He pleaded not guilty and alleged that he was a victim of police brutality.

 After graduating, Klugman practised as a doctor in the Sydney suburbs of Guildford and Villawood.
 He was an honorary officer at Liverpool Hospital, Parramatta Hospital and Royal North Shore Hospital.

+In 1963 he was co-founder together with Ken Buckley and Jack Sweeney QC of the NSW Council for Civil Liberties.